As Winter is in full force, with gloomy and cold days, I recalled the late August day I visited the Cambridge University Botanic Garden.

-The main reason for me to switch from an entry level Canon DSLR to a mirrorless and much more expensive camera, was to carry less weight around.
-After reading the manual and, most of all, articles explaining the experiences and settings of other people, I realised that the little camera would make a deeper change in the way I take and process my pictures.
+The main reason for me to switch from an entry-level Canon DSLR to a mirrorless and a much more expensive camera was to carry less weight around.

-I am excited and honoured to announce that my photo The Day I Glimpsed Inside Your Soul will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival.
+I am excited to announce that my photo The Day I Glimpsed Inside Your Soul will be part of the Shutter Hub Open Exhibition 2017, at the Retina Scottish International Photography Festival.

 After almost exactly one year, I’ve been back visiting the Adriatic sea.
 A series of favourable elements made it a good long weekend.